 Traditional Non-Storm Water Source Controls

-Traditional point sources, such as wastewater treatment plants, have individual or general NPDES permits that regulate their discharges, with BMPs and/or effluent limits to insure discharges protect receiving waters.
+Traditional point sources, such as wastewater treatment plants, have individual or general NPDES permits that regulate their discharges, with BMPs and/or effluent limits to ensure discharges protect receiving waters.
 Dischargers use a wide variety of available technological BMPs and/or treatment methods to reduce pollutants to meet effluent limitations and protect receiving waters, which is confirmed through receiving water monitoring, if applicable.
 Specific BMPs and treatment technologies depend upon the nature of the discharge including type, magnitude, duration, and site-specific requirements.
 Examples are listed below.

 BMPs: Alternative to Discharge